The Safe House

 The safe house helps the children discover a life that’s better than prostitution and crime.

-In 2014, we partnered with RHYCO, a child welfare organization in Kawangware, to open a drop-in centre that gave children and youth a safe place away from the dangers of the street and the abuses of home life.
+In 2014, we partnered with RHYCO, a child welfare organization in Kawangware, to open the drop-in centre to give children and youth a safe place away from the dangers of the street and the abuses of home life.
 The centre provided nutritional support, education, mentorship, psychosocial support, and hygiene care.